NIFK18003U Thematic Course: Interdisciplinary Land Use and Natural Resource Management

 MSc Programme in Environment and Development

-Land use and natural resource management issues in developing countries are best approached through an interdisciplinary lens.
+Land use and natural resource management issues are best approached through an interdisciplinary lens.
 Hence, the central theme of the course is learning and applying methods and theoretical approaches rooted in both natural and social science traditions in problem-oriented field work in a developing country in collaboration with local counterparts.
-In working with students from other disciplines, students are given opportunity to apply their own disciplinary skills in order to address the identified topics/questions within land use, rural development and natural resource management.
-Collaboration with students from partner universities will ensure exposure to working in an inter-cultural environment.
+In working with students from other disciplines, students are given opportunity to apply their own disciplinary skills in order to address a specific topic/question within land use, rural development and natural resource management.
+Collaboration with students from partner universities provides further exposure to working in an inter-cultural environment.

 The course includes training in analysing problems and